 From the very beginning of the project for P2P software, we knew we had something big but it was during this particular game played on June 30, 2019, when that "big thing" was quantified in six figures.

-Just two years ago the innovative P2P software existed only as an idea of Vidict CEO, Pero Gjuzelov who has been in the business of configuring servers and building private CDN's since ages.
-His everyday work gave him valuable insights into the problems of the streaming industry, such as the need for boosting bandwidth capacity of the CDN's to serve a rising number of viewers, in particular during prime sporting events.
-The usual response of the people in the streaming business was to invest in renting more servers, which is a normal thing to do when no viable alternatives exist.
-Trained to think outside the box a Vidict's team of engineers came up with a solution that secures 10 times more bandwidth without adding servers to the CDN's.
-Based on open project WebRTC, Vidict Peer is freeing up servers resources by enabling viewers' devices to share content previously downloaded from the Content Delivery Network.
+Just two years ago the innovative P2P software existed only as an idea of Vidict founder and CTO, Pero Gjuzelov who has been in the business of configuring servers and building private CDNs for ages.
+His everyday work gave him valuable insights into the problems of the streaming industry, such as picture quality degradation due to sudden rise in viewership numbers, usually during prime sporting events.
+The routine response of the people in the streaming business was to invest in renting more servers, which is a normal thing to do when no viable alternatives exist.
+Trained to think outside the box a Vidict's team of engineers came up with a solution that secures 10 times more bandwidth without adding servers to the CDNs.
+Based on open project WebRTC, Vidict Peer is freeing up server resources by enabling viewers' devices to share content with each other.
+Thus, only one out of ten end-viewers is watching a video coming directly from the Content Delivery Network, with the other nine streaming the video among them.
+In a sense, Vidict Peer is like a torrent but for downloading live content.

-Half million concurrent viewers is a big number by some standards and not so big by others.
+Half a million concurrent viewers are a big number by some standards and not so big by others.
 But ultimately it's a count that belongs to our clients who have accepted the challenge and deployed Vidict Peer.